 Then there are magical moments that make it all clear.
 Moments of truth – that cut through the superficiality of things – and expose a real experience.
 How you can make a real difference in the world.

-I had such a moment this past week.
+I recently had such a moment.
 (In the work I do I have been blessed to have many such moments in my life; may you be blessed with them as well).

-Following last week’s article Can We Change Our Personalities?
+Following the article Can We Change Our Personalities?
 I received many meaningful replies.
 One that stood out was a heart wrenching e-mail from a mother of a bi-polar child.

 With her permission I include it below, followed by my reply (with additions).
 May you benefit from it as much as I did.

 If you have any experiences or thoughts that you would like to share about the issue of “special children” or “special adults” (not handicapped or impaired, read on) – please send them to me.
 This issue is a critical one, and many people could use strong support.
 It’s very hard to describe the deep loneliness and isolation, not to mention the guilt and feelings of failure, which families experience when dealing with “special children.”
 We are here to help each other.
 Your words may therefore be of great benefit to others (your confidentiality is always guaranteed).

 From: Judith Lederman